isapms/olx-women-workshop-backend/INSTRUCTIONS.md

 DB_PASS=
 DB_NAME=mini_olx
 ```
-3. Execute the following command in order to set up our database system (remove the `-d` flag if you want to see the output):
+3. On the termina, execute the following command in order to set up our database system (remove the `-d` flag if you want to see the output):
 ```shell
 docker-compose up -d
 ```